 |TIER ONE—APPLY||TIER TWO—APPLY||SKY HI AWARD—APPLY|

-First-time applicants and returning applicants who did not receive an award: meet with Rachael Smith or a PCA by 10/7, 4pm
+First-time applicants and returning applicants who did not receive an award: meet with Peer Career Advisor by 10/11, 4pm; Application due 10/18, 4pm

 |Description:||Designed to encourage ambitious, creative projects that may or may not include: concert production, an album, outreach, new technologies, staging, multimedia, marketing, etc.||For miscellaneous expenses associated with a career in music, including: travel, audition fees, clothing, performance fees, recording costs, headshots, websites, etc. Equipment that is considered to be standard upkeep (e.g., strings, cases, mallets, most software, etc.) is not eligible||Supports the collaborative creation of new music for performance works including dance, multimedia, performance art, interactive performance, film/video, and other forms.
 This award is intended to support both the creation of the music and the collaborative process with choreographer or other artist(s).
 Projects that utilize digital (computer software) workspaces or tools are preferred.|

 |Eligibility:||Must be a currently enrolled student at SFCM

 |Must be a currently enrolled student at SFCM

 |Must be a currently enrolled student at SFCM.
 Not open to previous semester awardees.|

 |Award amount:||$1,000 maximum—50% awarded up-front, 50% as reimbursement if/when project is completed within one year of award date||$500 maximum—reimbursement only||$1,000—50% awarded up-front, 50% as reimbursement if/when project is completed within one year of award date|